 Many doctors don’t realize that merely forming a separate entity puts the practice itself at risk for being sued.
 Even as a sole practitioner your clinic may be named in a malpractice action if it is set up as a separate entity.

 Plaintiff attorneys have access to various resources, such as Secretary of State websites, which can be used to query for entities associated with you and your practice.
-It is likely that if an entity is found it will be named in any malpractice lawsuit that is filed.
+If an entity is found, it will likely be named in any malpractice lawsuit that is filed.
 If your entity is not named on your policy, NCMIC would not be obligated to provide a defense for the entity.
 This could potentially cost you thousands of dollars.

 To better protect you and your practice, please contact NCMIC today at 1-800-247-8043.
 We will review your policy, analyze your situation and explain your options.
 The application for professional entity coverage is also available by logging in to the “My NCMIC Login” section of www.ncmic.com.